solana-foundation/developer-content/docs/programs/anchor/program-structure.md

 }
 ```

-## derive(Accounts) macro
+## #[derive(Accounts)] macro

 The
 [`#[derive(Accounts)]`](https://github.com/coral-xyz/anchor/blob/v0.30.1/lang/derive/accounts/src/lib.rs#L630)
-macro is applied to a struct and implements the
+macro is applied to a struct to specify the accounts that must be provided when
+an instruction is invoked.
+This macro implements the
 [`Accounts`](https://github.com/coral-xyz/anchor/blob/v0.30.1/lang/src/lib.rs#L105)
-trait.
-A struct annotated with `#[derive(Accounts)]` is used to specify accounts
-required for a particular instruction.
+trait, which simplifies account validation and serialization and deserialization
+of account data.

 ```rust /Accounts/ {1}
 #[derive(Accounts)]